blabla1337/skf-flask/skf/markdown/knowledge_base/25-knowledge_base--Include_Strict_Transport_Security_header--.md

 ## Description:

 HTTP Strict-Transport-Security (HSTS) enforces secure (HTTP over SSL/TLS) connections to the server.
-This reduces impact of bugs in web applications leaking session data through cookies and external links and defends against Man-in-the-middle attacks.
+This reduces the impact of bugs in web applications leaking session data through cookies and external links and defends against Man-in-the-middle attacks.
 HSTS also disables the ability for user's to ignore SSL negotiation warnings